-The values presented in Table 9 are applied on the following experiments, assessing how the relevance of each individual for support affects the evolution of the metrics and the potential results.
+The values presented in Table 8 are applied on the following experiments, assessing how the relevance of each individual for support affects the evolution of the metrics and the potential results.
+The following graphs show the evolution of specific measure in function of the number of individuals analysed.

 The readByMetaReviewer property does not feature any of the explored property axioms, but it is present in all individuals of the Paper class.
 The study of the evidence for and against the IF axiom for this property shows how the proper identification of each individual as a selective confirmation or a counterexample is affected by the changes in window size - that as more individuals are analysed, it becomes apparent that the same property is used by more individuals with the same value - and the number of counterexamples starts to increase.
-Most of the changes occur when analysing the first 60 individuals out of the sample, as shown in Figure 2, with most individuals (around 94%) being incorrectly categorized as selective confirmations due to lack of information to the contrary.
+Most of the changes occur when analysing the first 60 individuals out of the sample, as shown in Figure 3, with most individuals (around 94%) being incorrectly categorized as selective confirmations due to lack of information to the contrary.
+However, by increasing w_s to 50, the categorization improves significantly: the number of selective confirmations lowers to around 96%, and to 90% when w_s is increased to 100.
+With recall being 100% regardless of the window size chosen, Figure 4 compares the evolution of precision, showing similar improvements although with a high propensity for misclassification (stabilizing around 10%).

-Figure 2 - Evolution of the selective confirmations of IF for the readByMetaReviewer property with $w_s$ of 10, 50 and 100
+Figure 3 - Evolution of the selective confirmations of IF for the readByMetaReviewer property with w_s of 10, 50 and 100 readByMetaReviewer property with w_s of 10, 50 and 100